Don’t we all wish there were more than 24 hours in a day?

 Phones can be great tools to help with work, but social media and other apps are just too tempting.

-A traditional stopwatch, timer, notebook, or calendar can help you keep yourself on track without bringing extra distractions into your workflows.
+A traditional stopwatch, timer, notebook or calendar can help you keep yourself on track without bringing extra distractions into your workflows.

-To be honest, to me there’s nothing like the satisfaction of checking off a task on a piece of paper.
+Personally, there’s nothing like the satisfaction of checking off a task on a piece of paper.

 Why it works: Timers and alarms on your phone can work, but it may be tempting to check Instagram while you’re checking the time.
 Analog tools like physical timers and calendars serve their purpose without the temptation of social media.